bhavika32-hub/ola-ride-data-analysis-sql-powerbi/README.md

 ## Business Recommendations (with Reason)

-### 1. Driver Accountability & Incentives
+### 1. Improve Driver Pickup Compliance

-* Penalize or warn drivers who do not move toward pickup location
+* Monitor drivers who frequently do not move toward the pickup location after accepting rides.
-* Provide incentives for drivers with high acceptance and low cancellation rates
-**Reason:** Improves ride completion and driver responsibility
+* Introduce penalties for repeated violations and incentives for timely pickups.

+**Reason:** Around **30% of customer-cancelled rides** occurred because drivers did not move toward the pickup location.

 ---

-### 2. Driver Quality Monitoring
+### 2. Reduce Driver-Initiated Customer Cancellations

-* Identify drivers with repeated cancellations
-* Provide training or restrict access for poor performers
-**Reason:** Ensures platform reliability and service quality
+* Track drivers who repeatedly ask customers to cancel rides.
+* Implement stricter monitoring and accountability measures for such cases.

+**Reason:** Around **25% of customer-cancelled rides** occurred because drivers asked customers to cancel the ride.

 ---

-### 3. Vehicle & Comfort Compliance
+### 3. Improve Vehicle Quality & Comfort Standards

-* Regular vehicle inspections (AC, cleanliness, condition)
+* Conduct regular inspections for AC, cleanliness, and overall vehicle condition.
-* Remove non-compliant drivers
-**Reason:** Improves customer satisfaction and trust
+* Monitor and address repeated customer complaints related to ride comfort.

+**Reason:** Around **14% of customer-cancelled rides** were due to AC or comfort-related issues.

 ---

-### 4. Demand-Based Optimization
+### 4. Strengthen Driver Quality Monitoring

-* Focus driver availability on high-demand days (Mon–Wed)
-* Optimize driver allocation during peak booking periods
-**Reason:** Reduces cancellations during high-demand pressure
+* Identify drivers with high cancellation rates due to personal or vehicle-related reasons.
+* Provide training, performance reviews, or restrictions for repeated offenders.

+**Reason:** Around **35% of driver-cancelled rides** were caused by driver personal or vehicle-related issues.

 ---

-### 5. Vehicle Maintenance & Breakdown Reduction
+### 5. Demand-Based Driver Allocation

-* Regular vehicle health checks and preventive maintenance
-* Monitor vehicles with repeated breakdown history
-* Partner with service centers for quick repair turnaround
-**Reason:** Around 40% incomplete rides were due to vehicle breakdowns, impacting ride completion and customer trust
+* Increase driver availability during high-demand periods.
+* Optimize driver allocation on Monday, Tuesday, and Wednesday to better match booking demand.

+**Reason:** The highest bookings and cancellations were observed on **Monday, Tuesday, and Wednesday**.

 ---

+### 6. Vehicle Maintenance & Breakdown Reduction

+* Perform regular vehicle health checks and preventive maintenance.
+* Monitor vehicles with repeated breakdown history and take corrective actions.

+**Reason:** Around **40% of incomplete rides** were caused by vehicle breakdown issues, impacting ride completion and customer trust.

 ## Success Measurement (Expected Impact)

 * Reduction in overall cancellation rate
 * Improvement in ride success rate and customer satisfaction
 * Decrease in driver-related complaints and repeated cancellations
-* Reduction in revenue loss (~₹21M impact area)
+* Reduction in revenue loss (₹21M impact area)
 * Better operational efficiency through improved driver allocation